gavindi/gnoming-profiles/README.md

 5. Review polling interval (too frequent may hit rate limits)
 6. Look for "GitHub polling" status in panel menu

+### Empty config-backup.json or 0 Schemas Detected
+1. Use the **"Initialize Sync"** button in Preferences → Sync tab
+2. This will force creation of an initial backup with all available schemas
+3. Check the logs to see which schemas are being detected
+4. Verify GitHub credentials are configured before initializing
+5. Check panel menu to see schema count after initialization

 ### Remote Changes Not Detected
 1. Verify changes were actually committed to the repository
 2. Check that config files (config-backup.json or files/*) were modified